sergiocollado/potpourri/Notes_on_linux.md

 - the last 3 characters are the permissions for all users.

+A finer or more advanced control of access to files can be managed with the paquet ACL (Access Control Lists)

 ### Root user aka Superuser

 - the root account has the highest permission level, and it has access to everything.